 After you and the talent buyer sign and date it, and you get their contact info. so you can text them when you get to the venue, you'll have taken care of business and you'll be able to focus on the performance.
 Download the complimentary form below!
 Have fun!

 chime in : Do you you already have a form you use?
-How does it differ?
+How does it differ from mine?
 Have you noticed using a Performance Agreement helps ?
 How often do you use them?

 kindly, Mike Caruso ( MAGNETIC WEST MUSIC )